Email is not always secure. Messages can be intercepted or manipulated at multiple points in their journey from sender to recipient.

 With S/MIME encryption enabled in Outlook, you can now compose and send an encrypted email:

-When you or your recipient receives an encrypted email, Outlook will automatically decrypt it for you.
-Just follow these steps:
+When you or your recipient receives an encrypted email, Outlook will automatically decrypt it:

-If you need a solution specifically designed to secure sensitive business information, consider more robust options.
+If you need a solution specifically designed to protect sensitive business information, consider more robust options.

-There are several secure email solutions available that offer advanced and widely compatible protections for your sensitive communications, including our own solution, Mailock.
+There are several secure email solutions that offer advanced and widely compatible protections, including our own solution, Mailock.

-Our Mailock Outlook add-in brings additional security capabilities to your Outlook email client, such as:
+The Mailock Outlook add-in brings powerful security capabilities to your Outlook client, such as:

 Sam Kendall, 05.06.24